-With rising housing prices in Guelph, more and more people are either forced to rent or have made the decision to rent in the Royal City.
-Renting is not a bad option – many believe the benefits of homeownership are outweighed by high costs associated with maintaining a home.
-Renting also provides a more flexible lifestyle for those who travel or are looking for the ideal neighbourhood before purchasing.
+With rising housing prices in Guelph, more people are either forced to rent.
+Or, they have made the decision to rent in the Royal City.
+Renting is not a bad option – many believe the benefits of homeownership are over rated.
+High costs associated with maintaining a home can be a deal breaker.

 However, limited options and rental prices are creating challenges for those who want to rent.

 Even students are feeling the pinch.
-A quick search of rental units on thecannon.ca, a site co-owned by the Central Student Association and the Guelph Campus Co-operative resulted in room rates ranging anywhere from $550-$750 for a single room.
+We did a quick search of rental units on thecannon.ca, a site co-owned by the Central Student Association and the Guelph Campus Co-operative.
+As a result, it showed room rates ranging anywhere from $550-$750 for a single room.

-So, what do we do?
+So, what do we do to encourage Guelph rentals?

-A note for renters
+A note for renters:

 - Do you have working carbon monoxide alarms installed (if applicable)?